reyk/openiked/README.md

 OpenIKED
 ========

-This is the port of OpenBSD's iked to Darwin/OSX and other systems in the future (see "Supported Platforms").
+This is the port of OpenBSD's iked to Darwin/OS X and other operating systems (see "Supported Platforms").

 iked is a lean Internet Key Exchange (IKEv2) daemon which performs mutual authentication and which establishes and maintains IPsec VPN